DBT for Anger

 1. Perceptual – This is how people see their bodies.
 It may not be an accurate representation of what they actually look like.
 For instance, they may consider themselves to be ‘fat’ when in reality they’re underweight.

 2. Affective – How a person feels about their body and appearance.
 This is concerning the feelings of satisfaction or dissatisfaction had towards these.

 3. Cognitive – The thoughts and beliefs one has about their body or how they think of it.
 People can think of their bodies in positive or negative ways.
 Negative thoughts about our bodies can have harmful impacts as individuals often become consumed by them.
 They may feel they’ll only look good if they achieve their ideal body and fixate on things such as their food intake and exercise levels.

-4. Behavioural – These are the behaviours a person engages in because of their body image.
+4. Behavioral – These are the behaviors a person engages in because of their body image.
 Examples of this are disordered eating, excessive exercising, social isolation, and changing how they dress.

 1. Culture and media

-The family is one of the primary agents of socialisation.
+The family is one of the primary agents of socialization.
 How older members think and act often influence the other, younger members.
 This can go both ways, negative and positive.

 On the other hand, friend groups where body positivity is present will have different outcomes.
 In the current context, it can help people feel good about their bodies and more comfortable with their natural appearance.
 They can have healthy levels of self-esteem and confidence.
-The support, acceptance, and empowerment they received from their friends can play a significant role in this.
+The support, acceptance, and empowerment they received from their friends can play a significant role in this.4.
+Social media